Bring together pink grapefruit, strawberries, Triple Sec and a bottle of dry rosé and you’ve got a Rosé Sangria that’s perfect for the patio.

 1 bottle of sparkling water – on the side

 Serve chilled, with ice if you like, and a bottle of sparkling water on the side, should you need to spitzer it up.
 Perhaps if you’re trying to make it through the afternoon and into the evening without needing a little lie down.
-Just pace yourself.
-I won’t judge.
+Pace yourself.
+We won’t judge.